What is floodplain harvesting?

 - Floodplain harvesting: Floodplain harvesting is when water from a floodplain is extracted and stored for the purpose of irrigation.
 In relation to licensing, floodplain harvesting refers to the capture of rainfall runoff, whether contaminated or not, and overbank flow.
 The definition of floodplain harvesting has been outlined in the NSW Floodplain Harvesting Policy and would require the endorsement of the NSW Government to be amended.

 Please note: If you hold a floodplain harvesting licence, this does not necessarily mean that you hold a flood work approval.
-For more information on flood work approvals, please visit our webpage. - Floodplain harvesting event: The period of time, specified by a customer, when the take of floodplain harvesting water commenced and ceased.
+Visit our website for more information on flood work approvals. - Floodplain harvesting event: The period of time, specified by a customer, when the take of floodplain harvesting water commenced and ceased.

 - Floodplain management plan: A floodplain management plan (FMP) is the legislation that specifies the type of works that may be constructed within a management zone and determines regulatory requirements.